GoogleChrome/chrome-extensions-samples/functional-samples/cookbook.sidepanel-open/README.md

 # Site-specific side panel example

-This example demonstrates using [`chrome.sidePanel.open()`](https://developer.chrome.com/docs/extensions/reference/sidePanel/#method-open) to open a global side panel across all tabs via a context menu and a tab-specific side panel using a keyboard shortcut in the current tab.
-This feature will be released on Chrome 116.
+This example demonstrates using [`chrome.sidePanel.open()`](https://developer.chrome.com/docs/extensions/reference/sidePanel/#method-open) to open a global side panel across all tabs using a context menu and a tab-specific side panel by clicking a button in an extension page or a button injected by a content script.
+This feature will be available on Chrome 116.

 ## Running this extension